 To experience the best of winter in Northern Vietnam, make sure to check out Inside Travel list of the top 5 destinations to visit here:

 Besides taking a Hanoi city tour to visit highlight attractions such as Ho Chi Minh Mausoleum, Temple of Literature or Museum of Ethnology, you can experience a day like a local.
 Walking early in the morning to have a walk around Hoan Kiem Lake, watching locals do their morning routine: doing exercises like walking, running, doing tai chi, or just some old citizens play chess over a cup of green tea.

-Come to a small street restaurant for a smoking hot bowl of Pho (A famous specialty - You must try!).
-Then trying a local coffee looking over the bustling streets, seeing people on their motorbikes hurriedly rush to work.
+Come to a small street restaurant for a smoking hot bowl of Pho (A famous speciality - You must try!).
+Then try a local coffee looking over the bustling streets, seeing people on their motorbikes hurriedly rush to work.

 Later on, you can get into Dong Xuan market during the day and night time – During the day, it biggest and busiest market in downtown Hanoi while at night, street vendors around the market make it an interesting spot for locals and tourists to hang out.

-Though you cannot swim in this winter, Halong bay offers a mystique beauty in a little foggy scenary.
+Though you cannot swim in this winter, Halong bay offers a mystique beauty in a little foggy scenery.
 Try to wake up early for a Tai Chi class while the sun hasn’t come out yet.
-You feel like the whole surroundings and the air belong to you.
+You feel like the whole surroundings and the air belongs to you.

-This destination is especially popular for Vietnamese domestic market during winter, especially during the time when there is snow that happens once or twice each winter.
-For those who want trek the off beaten paths to remote hill tribe villages or up high in the mountains, there is no better period than this.
-The cool and dry weather with the stable temperature makes it the perfect for your trekking and photo takings.
+This destination is especially popular for the Vietnamese domestic market during winter, especially during the time when there is snow that happens once or twice each winter.
+For those who want to trek the off beaten paths to remote hill tribe villages or up high in the mountains, there is no better period than this.
+The cool and dry weather with a stable temperature makes it perfect for your trekking and photo takings.

-With the close proximity to Hanoi, making Mai Chau an ideal getaway for those who want to escape from the bustling Hanoi to experience the tranquility of mountainous village.
+With the close proximity to Hanoi, making Mai Chau an ideal getaway for those who want to escape from the bustling Hanoi to experience the tranquillity of the mountainous village.

 You can choose to just relax in the Lac village or Pong Cong village of Thai ethnic people, bicycling around the villages or can go further into remote villages up to 2 or 3 days of trekking.